 Yoga Swing Maintenance & Care

-Due to the outbreak of Covid-19, we have been getting many inquiries about how to wash and sanitize the yoga swings from yoga studio owners all around the world.
+Since the outbreak of COVID-19, we have been getting many inquiries about how to wash and sanitize the yoga swings from yoga studio owners all around the world.

 So we thought we would detail some best hygiene practices you can implement to make sure you are minimizing the spread, along with general care instructions and yoga swing maintenance tips.

 When you think about how much dirt, sweat and debris your aerial hammock or yoga swing is exposed to over the course of a month of studio use, it is easy to see why regular cleaning and maintenance is essential.
-However, it is also important to keep in mind that cleaning this type of equipment requires special care and attention to avoid damage occurring.
+However, it is also important to keep in mind that cleaning this type of equipment requires special care and attention to avoid damage and colour fading from occurring.

-Once you have finished your aerial yoga workout, there are several steps you should take to ensure your yoga hammock remains in tip-top condition and in this article, we are going to look at precisely what you need to do.
+Once you have finished your aerial yoga workout, there are several steps you should take to ensure your yoga hammock remains in tip-top condition and in this article, we are going to look at precisely what yoga swing maintenance you need to do.

 The Importance Of Cleaning Your Yoga Swing

 One of the key things to keep in mind with yoga swing maintenance is that if you are not planning to use it for a lengthy period of time, it is a wise idea to remove the material and store it away.
 This is one of the best ways to give your aerial yoga swing a long and vibrant life.

 As with anything that is left exposed, dust and dirt can easily gather on your swing whilst it is out of action so storing it safely away will eliminate this problem and mean that less frequent washing is needed.
-Not to mention reducing excess exposure to the elements such as direct sunlight if left outside.
+Not to mention reducing excess exposure to the elements such as direct sunlight through a window or if left outside.